venhdev/colored_logger/README.md

 - `message`: The message to log
 - `prefix`: Optional prefix to add before the message (default: empty string)
-- `colorCode`: Color name to use (e.g., 'red', 'green', 'blue')
+- `colorName`: Color name to use (e.g., 'red', 'green', 'blue')
-- `ansiCode`: List of ANSI codes to apply (takes precedence over colorCode if provided)
+- `ansiCode`: List of ANSI codes to apply (takes precedence over colorName if provided)

 ### AnsiCode Class